hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 ## Upgrade
 ### UpgradeAppPackageNotExist
 The project to be upgraded has no appPackage folder under templates which is required for Upgrade.
+You can refer to [upgrade manually](https://github.com/OfficeDev/TeamsFx/wiki/Upgrade-project-to-use-Teams-Toolkit-5.0-features#upgrade-your-projects-manually) to upgrade your project manually.

 ### UpgradeManifestTemplateNotExist
 The project to be upgraded has no manifest.template.json file under templates/appPackage which is required for Upgrade.
+You can refer to [upgrade manually](https://github.com/OfficeDev/TeamsFx/wiki/Upgrade-project-to-use-Teams-Toolkit-5.0-features#upgrade-your-projects-manually) to upgrade your project manually.